 PSU’s Master’s degrees in Anthropology (MA, MS) are designed to prepare students for professional employment or in some cases, for further education in a PhD program.
 Our program gives background across three main subfields of biological anthropology, archaeology, and sociocultural anthropology, while promoting a student’s focus within one of the subfields.
-Students have the option of choosing either the thesis track, the internship track, or the skills-based track (courses + comprehensive exams).
+Students have the option to follow one of three tracks:

 The Master’s program has been planned for students who hold an undergraduate degree in anthropology or its equivalent in course coverage.
 For students with this preparation, the master’s degree, including research and thesis, may be completed in two to three years.
 Graduate applicants who lack an undergraduate major in Anthropology may be admitted to the program, but completion of the degree may require a more extended period of study.
 Students without an adequate background in anthropology will be required to take selected undergraduate courses to remove deficiencies.
 These courses normally do not offer graduate credit.